 If you don’t feel like paying for Universal, but want to get the experience of one of their best new creations, check out the expanded City Walk area (you’ll still have to pay the $20 parking to get into the park).
 They have added a lot of great new restaurants, with my favorite being Cowfish Burger and Sushi Bar.
 They feature great sushi, and some creative burgers, including an Elvis-inspired burger that has peanut butter, a fried banana, and bacon on top.
 If you sit at the bar, they have giant touch screens on the bar that allow you to play games while you eat.
 The bar is the place to be, because the drinks here are the best.
 I recommend the Buffalos and Bacon, which is Buffalo Trace bourbon, cherry liquor, honey, Angostura and orange bitters, and garnished with a piece of candied bacon.

-Disney is currently in a bit of a transition, as they try and create some worlds of their own.
-They built an Avatar world in Animal Kingdom last year, although it’s nothing close to the Harry Potter worlds at Universal.
-They’re currently working on Star Wars and Toy Story lands in Hollywood Studios, which might be better.
-Unfortunately, neither will be open this Spring.
+Disney is in a bit of a transition, as they try and create some worlds of their own.
+They built an Avatar world in Animal Kingdom, although it’s nothing close to the Harry Potter worlds at Universal.
+They’re working on Star Wars and Toy Story lands in Hollywood Studios, which might be better.
 I’m a roller coaster guy, and Disney’s rides are much tamer.
 The Aerosmith roller coaster at Hollywood Studios is a really good one, as is Everest at Animal Kingdom.
 However, the makeovers with each park leave them pretty bare, and there probably wouldn’t be much else to do at either option right now, with a lot of rides closing to make room for the new stuff.

 Epcot is a classic, and has some amazing food and alcohol options at their world showcase.
 One of my favorite things to do here is to go with a group of friends, stop at each world, and split a drink and a food item at each place.
 My favorite combo would be the nachos and margaritas in Mexico, which is the first world on your left as you enter from the park.
 As for rides, one of the best rides (Soarin) is currently undergoing a transition, so that’s another ride that is closed.
 Universal really put the pressure on Disney to upgrade, and that has led to some things being shut down in the short-term.